The Competition

 Emotional impact

 Entries were accepted on all visual artistic mediums that gallery@oxo and The Bargehouse can display including but not limited to painting, drawing, graphic design, sculpture, mixed media, photography, video, textiles, ceramics, glass, wood and installations.
-You can read any criteria guidelines in our Terms and Conditions here.

 Click here for results